flashbots/mev-boost/README.md

 # Build most recent version of MEV-Boost
 make build

-# Use build-portable if the standard build crashes on startup
+# Build a statically linked version (only works on Linux)
-make build-portable
+make build

 # Show help.
 This confirms MEV-Boost is able to start
 ./mev-boost -help